levankhelo/ngrok-container-network/README.md

 # ngrok-container-network
-## About
-system where you can easily host your containerized application using ngrok and docker-compose
+Easily host your containerized (docker-compose) application using ngrok, and make it easily reachable using simple link

 ## How to make it work for you case:
 Modify `ngrok/Dockerfile` and input your authorization token retrieved from [ngrok.com](ngrok.com)